SovnSkyrim/QWEST/README.md

 - Allow Wildcat to manage difficulty: Enabled

 #### Genesis Unleashed
+  - Max Number of Dungeon Spawns: 5
+  - Allow Spawning at Player: Disabled
+  - Disable Surface Spawns: Enabled

-- Enable after you choose a start.
-Very next step.
+- Enable after you choose a start and interracted with the bed.
+Very next step basically.

 ## How to start playing